radiosilence/redux-rx-http/README.md

 **Important note:** As of version 0.7, fetch is used internally.
 This means you will have to either rely on native fetch, or polyfill your own.
-Also, cancellation won't actually cancel the original request, it will just terminated the inner stream (so no further actions will be emitted).
+Also, cancellation won't actually cancel the original request, it will just terminate the inner stream (so no further actions will be emitted).

 Configuration